 - Courtesy calls or visits to help coordinate care if you are hospitalized

 - Home visits for homebound elders within the 285 perimeter.

 - Coordination of care with home health and assisted living staff when needed

-Patients are welcome to schedule for single consultation visits without a practice membership.
-Common reasons people request a consultation visit include:
+Patients may request single visit consultation without a practice membership depending on availability.
+Common reasons people request a consultation include: